rbire/upid/README.md

 3. Implement RESO standard signatures for:

-a.
-Searching and returning one or more PUIDs
+3.1) Searching and returning one or more PUIDs

-b.
-Based on address
+3.2) Based on address

-c.
-Based on Geospatial coordinates
+3.3) Based on Geospatial coordinates

-d.
-Based on other property characteristics as determined if feasible
+3.4) Based on other property characteristics as determined if feasible

 8. Host and provides an open source universal portable property unique ID repository